umbraco/UmbracoDocs/14/umbraco-cms/reference/umbraco-flavored-markdown.md

 <https://daringfireball.net/projects/markdown/syntax>
 {% endhint %}

-By using Markdown for labels means that as well as offering basic text formatting, it natively supports the use of HTML, meaning that web components can be used to handle more complex label templating scenarios.
+By using Markdown for labels means that as well as offering basic text formatting, it natively supports the use of HTML.
+This means that web components can be used to handle more complex label templating scenarios.

 UFM is built on top of [GitHub Flavored Markdown](https://github.github.com/gfm/) and [CommonMark](https://spec.commonmark.org/) specifications.
 The implementation for Umbraco 14 has been developed as an extension to the [Marked library](https://marked.js.org/).